Small Bowel Capsule Endoscopy in NYC

 You will be able to drink clear liquids after two hours and eat a light meal after four hours following the capsule ingestion, unless your doctor instructs you otherwise.
 You will have to avoid vigorous physical activity such as running or jumping during the study.
 Your doctor generally can tell you the test results within a week following the procedure.
 However, the results of some tests might take longer.

-If you believe you may need a small bowel capsule endoscopy, the first step is to consult with a skilled NYC gastroenterologist.
+If you believe you may need a small bowel capsule endoscopy, the first step is to consult with a skilled gastroenterologist.
 Gramercy Park Digestive Disease Center (GPDDC) is home to top board-certified gastroenterology physicians, with extensive experience in digestive disease diagnosis and treatment.
 Call (212) 979-3237 or use the form on this page to learn more about our GI services and treatments.